 We introduced additional stochasticity into the model via interannual variation in age at maturity, in-season abundance estimates error, en route mortality, and deviations between target and realized exploitation rates (implementation uncertainty).
 The results we present in the main text are based on simulations with the reference value for each parameter only; however, we tested the effect of alternative values in a series of sensitivity analyses to ensure that our results were robust to this assumption.
-Instead of priming the simulation with initial abundances sampled from random distributions, we used CU-specific time series of recruit and spawner abundance (i.e. the same data that were used in the retrospective analysis).
-We used these time series to ensure that each CU’s abundance reflected the best estimate of its current status and to seed cyclic CUs (i.e. those simulated with a Larkin model) with representative levels of variation among cycle lines.
-The length of the simulation period was set at 40 years (approximately 10 sockeye salmon generations) and each OM was simulated 1000 times (a supplementary analysis indicated variation in output metrics stabilized after 500-700 simulation runs).
-To evaluate differences in performance between OMs, we present median outputs among simulations, as well as 10th and 90th percentiles.
 Details of how each process was parameterized are described in the Appendix and results of sensitivity analyses are provided in an online supplement.

+We used recent CU-specific time series of recruit and spawner abundance to initiate the simulation model (i.e. the same data that were used in the retrospective analysis).
+The length of the simulation period was set at 40 years (approximately 10 sockeye salmon generations) and each OM was simulated 1000 times (the number required to stabilize results).

 Component variability and synchrony “treatments”

 The principal drivers of variability in aggregate abundance within the model are deviations from CU-specific stock-recruitment relationships (i.e. w in Equation 5).
-To explore the consequences of greater aggregate variability on recruitment potential, we manipulated the strength of recruitment deviations to create nine operating models defined by unique variance-covariance matrices V, with each representing a distinct component variability and synchrony “treatment” (Table 2).
+To explore the consequences of greater aggregate variability on conservation and catch objectives, we manipulated the strength of recruitment deviations to create nine operating models defined by unique variance-covariance matrices V, with each representing a distinct component variability and synchrony “treatment” (Table 2).
 We created component variance treatments by adjusting CU-specific estimates of process variance σ up or down by 25%.
 We selected these adjustments because they were sufficient to produce changes in CVC, but constrained σ to values that are plausible for sockeye salmon.
 Specifically, the maximum estimated mean value for sigma across three studies of Alaskan and BC sockeye salmon was 1.64 (Korman et al. 1995, Peterman et al. 2003, Holt and Peterman 2008) and the maximum here was 1.73 (i.e. 25% larger than the largest sigma value in Table 1).
 We parameterized synchrony treatments by adjusting the correlation coefficient ρ to values consistent with 10-year moving window estimates of mean pairwise correlations in log(R/S) among CUs during periods of when productivity was weakly (ρ = 0.05; 1980s and 1990s) or moderately correlated (ρ = 0.50; 1950s, 1960s, and present).
 We specified a third high correlation treatment (ρ = 0.75) to represent a hypothetical scenario where synchrony increased even further.

 Table 2.
 Parameterization of component variability and synchrony operating models.